• City of Tacoma QA

 • Home in Tacoma: The City Council is currently considering a package of policy changes to Tacoma’s Comprehensive Plan—our blueprint for growth—that would allow more duplexes, triplexes, cottages and multifamily buildings throughout the city.

-• The Planning and Development Services department is developing an on-site assistance program for homeowners interested in building an ADU to help them understand the opportunities and challenges specific to their property.
+• The Planning and Development Services department offers on-site assistance program for homeowners interested in building an ADU to help them understand the opportunities and challenges specific to their property.

 Action 1.9: Establish a dedicated source of funding for the Tacoma Housing Trust Fund. (pp. 32-33)